Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Tremor, stiffness, or shuffling walk deserves careful evaluation.

-Book a Parkinson’s and tremor consultation at Jain Healthcare Network, Sector 56, Gurugram.
+Book a Parkinson’s and Tremor Consultation at Jain Healthcare Network, Sector 56, Gurugram.

 Neurology & Nerve Symptoms Consultation